 The scrotum and the testicles can cause a variety of problems.
 Some of these problems need surgery; others can be watched.
-The specialists in the University Health Care Urology and Reconstructive Center are not only experienced in diagnosing and treating these conditions but also provide quality care in a professional way.
+The specialists at University of Utah Health's Urology and Reconstructive Center are not only experienced in diagnosing and treating these conditions, but also provide quality care in a professional way.

 Causes of Scrotum Swelling